stevekm/fastq-split/README.md

 ## Comparison

 Using a 3.5GB size fastq.gz file with 268093288 lines (67023322 total reads), tested on a Linux server, you get roughly 40% speed up using `fastqSplit` over `awk`.
+Tests with other files show a similar 40-50% speed increase.

 - `awk` method; 132s